pombredanne/discern/docs/installation/usage.rst

 1. ``python manage.py runserver 127.0.0.1:7999 --nostatic --settings=discern.settings --pythonpath=. &``
 2. ``python manage.py celeryd -B --settings=discern.settings --pythonpath=. --loglevel=debug --logfile=/tmp/celery$$.out &``

-Admin Interface
+Frontend User Interface
 ------------------------------
-There is an easy to use frontend for Admin Interface.
+There is an easy to use frontend.
 In order to use it, just navigate to 127.0.0.1:7999.
 After that, you will be able to register using the links at the top.
 After you register, you will see links to the API models.
 Each model will allow you to get a list of existing models, add new ones, delete existing ones, and update them.
 See the :ref:`api_models` section for more details on the models.

 Getting started - the plan
 ------------------------------